Short Advanced Reading Comprehension Test 40 With MCQs and Answers

 Question 16 |

-When we go to the theatre we expect to find some excitement on the stage.
+When we go to the theatre, we expect to find some excitement on the stage.
 We also hope not to be bored by a lack of a good plot or movement.
-We want our play to be somewhat close to real life, with characters whom we can recognize as having a 'psychology' like our own.
-We want them to entertain us and convey ideas and information which we did not have before.
+We want our play to be somewhat close to real life, with characters whom we can recognize as having a ‘psychology’ like our own.
+We want them to entertain us and convey ideas and information that we did not have before.

 Good plot and movement ______.